 In exceptional circumstances, the Board of Censors may, at its discretion, give extraordinary consideration to vary the timeframe for completion of the Training Program.
-If a registrar believes that extraordinary consideration should be given to particular circumstances, a fully documented application should be submitted to the Chief Censor as soon as practicable.
+If a registrar believes that extraordinary consideration should be given to particular circumstances, a fully documented application should be subpracticable.
 Individual circumstances will be considered on a case-by-case basis.
-Decisions made by the Board of Censors are final.
+Censors are final.